“The Gates of Hell” by Auguste Rodin

 - “Adam” and “Eve”

-The “Gates of Hell” was never cast in bronze in Rodin’s lifetime and was only executed in a full-size plaster model which was kept at the artist’s studio in Meudon outside of Paris.
+The “Gates of Hell” was never cast in bronze during Rodin’s lifetime.
+The sculpture was only executed in a full-size plaster model which was kept at the artist’s studio in Meudon outside of Paris.
 The first bronze cast of the Gates was commissioned in 1925.
-Fortunately, today there are several bronze versions across the world, that reflect Rodin’s vision.
+Fortunately, today, there are several bronze versions across the world, which reflect Rodin’s vision.

 - Title: The Gates of Hell